amahmoud7/Smart-Mirror/README.md

 ## Model Training

-Our model training focuses on convolutional neural networks (CNNs), leveraging the rich variety of the ISIC 2020 dataset.
+This model training focuses on convolutional neural networks (CNNs), leveraging the rich variety of the ISIC 2020 dataset.
 Specifically, we aim to train the model on time-series images to recognize the progression from benign to malignant lesions, an approach that is expected to significantly enhance early detection capabilities.

 ### Training Goals